MARK SIMEON FERGUSON

 In 2020 he was asked by the ASO to write an elegy For the Lost, as a response to the devastating bushfires which they performed at the Grainger studios in three concerts in February 2020.

-Ferguson regularly writes orchestral arrangements of pop, light classical and children's music for the ASO.
+Ferguson also regularly writes other orchestral arrangements of pop, light classical and children's music for the ASO.

 -